Redostrike/PokemonGoPVPSearchStringCreator/README.md

 # Pokemon Go PVP Search String Creator
 Makes search strings based on user input.

-Download the CSV files from PVPPoke to import them in this app.
+Download the CSV files from PVPoke to import them in this app.
 Other CSV won't work!
 PVPPoke does amazing stuff, be sure to support them!

-I am in no form affiliated with PVPPoke this is mainly a tool to be used with the data they make available!
+I am in no form affiliated with PVPoke this is mainly a tool to be used with the data they make available!

 After upload you can filter what you want. (i personally use TOP 100).